david4eva/formsync-salesforce-integration/README.md

 **FormSync** is a custom feedback automation solution that connects Salesforce with Google Forms via Google Apps Script.
 It enables organizations to send automated survey links to customers when cases are resolved — and seamlessly saves survey responses in Salesforce.
 <img width="1920" height="1080" alt="FormSync Project (1)" src="https://github.com/user-attachments/assets/cc6f0345-45bb-47f2-a697-5aefce2149c4" />

 ---

 ## 💡 What It Does

 - ❌ Replaces expensive tools like FormAssembly, Jotform, and other paid form builders
 - ✅ 100% customizable with **no ongoing license fees**
-- ⚙️ Built using Apex, Flow, and Google Apps Script.
+- ⚙️ Built using Apex, Flow, and a JavaScript-based middleware developed in TypeScript and transpiled to JavaScript using clasp.
 - 🧠 Uses **OpenAI (via Agentforce)** and the **Einstein Trust Layer** to summarize case details securely before emailing customers

 ---